 It’s not just the patient and families who want helpful information.
 Governmental regulations increasingly seek to put the patient first.
 Patient-centeredness is fundamental to new patient support measures being implemented by the Centers for Medicare and Medicaid (CMS).
 And the Department of Health and Human Services (HHS) has released a new report that includes measures for how it will support patient-centered care.3

 But even if government wasn’t moving to enact reform, patient-centered care simply makes sense.
 It’s in the best interest of the patient.
-Patients benefit, and care teams that provide patients with strategies to manage the disease through every can see their HCHAPS scores increase.
+Patients benefit, and care teams that provide patients with strategies to manage the disease through every step can see their HCAHPS scores increase.